Advice to sports facilities on contract tracing.

 Requirements of providers

-Providers who open at Alert Level 2 should maintain a guest/participant register (including staff and contractors) to assist the Ministry of Health’s efforts at contact tracing for COVID-19.
+Providers who open at Alert Level 2 or 3 should maintain a guest/participant register (including staff and contractors) to assist the Ministry of Health’s efforts at contact tracing for COVID-19.
 The person responsible for holding the guest/participant register should be identified in your COVID-19 Health and Safety Plan.
 This person should be able to be reached 24/7 and have the ability to provide information to allow for contact tracing on request.

 - Time in (and where possible, time out)